Is SWTOR worth returning to in 2026?

 Accessibility

-Late last year was a really great year for accessibility additions to the game, including color-blind mode, better minimap, bigger and adjustable ability tooltips, and the year before, way more subtitle and chat adjustment options were added.
+The game has been really great for accessibility additions to the game over the last few year, including color-blind mode, a better minimap, bigger and adjustable ability tooltips, and subtitle and chat adjustment options.

-On the first day of last year I also launched my own accessibility portal with tons of advice and settings for players to take advantage of!
+I created my own accessibility portal with tons of advice and settings for players to take advantage of!

 What to Look Forward to